 So what happened?
 Why is it that things like LED post top lamps and LED floodlights are only available now when they have existed for decades?
 In truth, despite the conspiracy theories about “Big Lightbulb” keeping LEDs down, the fact is that LEDs were simply overlooked as viable lighting sources.

 Some claim that the manufacture of “Good Quality” LED lights was not possible until now, but that is also not true.
 Perfectly functional, long-lasting and energy-saving LED bulbs have been around since the late sixties.
 The fact is that nobody thought LEDs were viable lighting options.

 The Old Energy Saving Bulbs

-There was a brief period in history where we all had to endure energy saving bulbs.
-We started with l incandescent bulbs, which are the type that are cheap to produce, but expensive to run.
-Then, we had Fluorescent lights for years, and then we had what were known as compact fluorescent lamps (CFLs).
+There was a brief period in history when we all had to endure energy-saving bulbs.
+We started with l incandescent bulbs, which are the type that is cheap to produce, but expensive to run.
+Then, we had Fluorescent lights for years, and then we had what was known as compact fluorescent lamps (CFLs).
 These CFLs were slow to light, and it took a while before they produced a strong white light.

 Two Ways That LED Lights Save You Money

 Let’s say that you want to light your outdoor area with a massive floodlight.
 This is a fine option, but the big light needs to be fairly high up so that it casts light everywhere.
 You can have an LED floodlight if you wish, and this will cost you far less to run than any other type of floodlight.